Plugin System

 Plugin ID Format

 Plugin name values use a scoped publisher.name format.
 The publisher segment identifies the author or organization, and the name segment identifies the plugin.
 Both segments are lowercase, may contain digits, and may use hyphens internally.
-A single dot separates them, and the whole string is capped at 64 characters.
+A single dot separates them.
+The whole string is capped at 64 characters.

 Plugin name must be in publisher.name format (e.g. "acme.linear-context") | Example | Valid | Reason |